Light Bulb Types

-For general bulb info read below; if you are trying to match a bulb you already own, or to find a replacement light bulb, please visit our bulb finder page.
+For general bulb info read below; if you are trying to match a bulb you already own, or to find a replacement light bulb, please visit our bulb identifier and finder guide page.

 Incandescent bulbs are inexpensive and readily available in a variety of wattages and shapes.
 They produce a yellowish-white light that is emitted in all directions.
 They are available in either clear or frosted, General (A), Globe (G), Decorative (D), (flame, teardrop, and other shapes).

 Reflective coating inside the bulb directs light forward, giving you better beam control than general service bulbs.
 Flood types (FL) spread light.
 Spot types (SP) concentrate the light.

 Reflector (R) bulbs put approximately double the amount of light (foot-candles) on the subject as General Service (A) of same wattage.

 Parabolic Reflector (PAR) bulbs control light more precisely.
 They produce about four times the light of General Service (A) and are used in recessed and track lighting.
 Weatherproof casing makes them suitable for outdoor spot and flood fixtures.

 Halogen bulbs use a gas inside the glass bulb to produces a bright, white light.
 They have a longer life and provide more light (lumens) per watt than regular incandescent bulbs.